DegreeProfessional Science Master

 Dr. Barry Costa-Pierce, Executive Director

-The Professional Master’s in Ocean Food Systems: UNE NORTH, through the School of Marine and Environmental Programs, offers post-baccalaureate training to students interested in an in-depth study of how where you will holistically examine ocean foods value chains in fisheries and aquaculture, seafood trade, and interactions with marine governance, law, management, and policy.
+The Professional Master’s in Ocean Food Systems, through the School of Marine and Environmental Programs, offers post-baccalaureate training to students interested in an in-depth study of how where you will holistically examine ocean foods value chains in fisheries and aquaculture, seafood trade, and interactions with marine governance, law, management, and policy.

 The 12-month program, along with coursework, will include a customized master’s project catered to each individual student.
 The master’s project will be designed and extensively researched by each student with the guidance of a mixed committee of faculty and industry stakeholders.

 - Provide a knowledge base in Ocean Food Systems that is deeper than the typical undergraduate experience.

 - Foster the participation of new knowledge and thoroughly communicate that to the public.

 - Instill outstanding critical thinking skills paired with in-depth scientific knowledge to inform science, business, and/or policy in Ocean Food Systems.

 - Develop outstanding scientific communication skills through written and oral presentations.

 |MAR 571 - Ocean Food System in the North Atlantic||8|